Close

 The project references mid-century modern design within the context of contemporary coastal style.
 This is exemplified through the use of honestly expressed, robust materials, strong and simple form-making lines, light-filled spaces and a generally horizontal expression.

-The retained Edwardian family home known as ‘Pontac’ will be relocated closer to the road and repositioned in tandem with a lowered fence line to ensure its prominence within the development.
-Interstitial elements between the home and the proposed buildings respond to the form, scale, and materiality of Pontac, mediating and expressing the transition from old to new.
+The retained Edwardian family home known as ‘Pontac’ was relocated closer to the road and repositioned in tandem with a lowered fence line to ensure its prominence within the development.
+Interstitial elements between the home and the buildings respond to the form, scale, and materiality of Pontac, mediating and expressing the transition from old to new.

-The new buildings offer a two-story expression with a recessive third level and mix of balconies, planters and window openings.
+The new buildings present a two-story expression with a recessive third level and mix of balconies, planters and window openings.
 They share a central, double-height interconnected lobby space accessed via an entry arbour.
-This vaulting space will incorporate art, light and landscape, creating a unique entry experience.
+This vaulting space incorporated art, light and landscape to create a unique entry experience.

 The buildings’ scale and form are expressed and articulated with finer details and quality materials selected to age gracefully, such as brick, concrete, stone, metal and timber.
 Warm whites, bronzes and silver-grey tones ensure that the textures of these materials are expressed in harmony.
 Trellises, balconies and angled windows control and filter light, affording privacy and outlooks within the site and between the neighbouring dwellings.